 Every three years the company publishes the Saunders Unsworth guide to MPs.
 The guide is sold to clients only.
 It is edited by Mark Unsworth.
-The profile for National Cabinet Minister Steven Joyce is below: (Written in 2008).
+The profile for Labour Cabinet Minister Hon Kris Faafoi is below: (Update in 2020 and approved by the Minister).

 Electorate List MP